-This best carrot recipe ("Mohrrüben") is one of the quick easy vegetarian recipes that are part of a traditional German meal, vegetarian or not.
+Oma's best carrot recipe is one of the quick easy vegetarian recipes that are part of a traditional German meal, vegetarian or not.
 The carrot goes by various names in Germany: Mohrrübe, Möhre, Karotte, and Wurzel.

 There are carrot recipes for soups, stews, and casseroles.
 This easy and quick carrot dish adds wonderful flavor and color to the plate.